 Another reason why you need to keep your NiMH batteries charged up - the original 2011 to early 2013 revision of the Superflash Turbo does not handle low batteries well, and automatically shuts itself off entirely once the batteries have drained to a certain point.
 This was unusual behaviour at the time for a rear LED light, and may unexpectedly leave you w/o a functioning rear light.
 So it is especially important to keep your NiMH batteries charged up.
 The current revision of this light (from fall 2013 onwards) has eliminated the low battery power off issue.
 You can visually identify these improved revisions from the originals on the basis of a new switch design (which corrects the hairline case splitting problem with the original case/switch design).

-Bottom line: the Superflash Turbo was my recommended taillight for many years, but in 2022 it is an 11 year old survivor of a product that has finally given way to the 2018 Superflash 65.
+Bottom line: the Superflash Turbo was my recommended taillight for many years, but in 2024 it is a 13 year old survivor of a product that has finally given way to the 2018 Superflash 65.
 Alas, all of the top newer market entrants have substantially superseeded the Superflash Turbo's performance, and thus I can no longer recommend it.
 I have transitioned to the Bontrager Flare RT for the 2017 season.
-For owners of the original 2007 Superflash, if you care about maximum performance (especially during the daytime), the Turbo's output improvement is enough to justify upgrading, but by far your better option is to jump ahead to a newer alternative.
+For owners of the original 2007 Superflash, if you care about maximum performance (especially during the daytime), the Turbo's output improvement is enough to justify upgrading, but your better option is to jump ahead to a more current alternative.

 Price: CAD$27 @MEC